 With side pull selectors to allow quick setup of the tripod, and an included 494 center ball head with three independent control knobs, and the load capacity to take even the sturdiest DSLRs, the Befree tripods are excellent value for money.

 Manfrotto are one of the biggest producers of tripods.
 Their element traveller big series make a good tradeoff between weight and size, although if you wanted a lighter, smaller tripod, the element traveller (without ‘big’ on the end) makes a good compromise.

 Neewer are a younger brand, making cheaper, more entry-level tripods that nonetheless get good reviews across the board.
-They are a better option if you are more price limited.
+The Neewer carbon fiber tripod is a better option than the Manfrotto version, if you are more price limited.

 Hopefully this has helped you see the differences between carbon fiber and aluminum tripods.
 The choice you make should be made first on what kind of situation you will be photographing in.
 Will you be hiking all day, or only moving a few steps from your car?
 Will you be flying and want to take your tripod in the plane cabin?